Alan Ford (comics): Cirano

+Pellicus

-PellicusPellicus is a pelican owned by Number One.
+Pellicus is a pelican owned by Number One.
 He is rather large and is devoted to Number One, who saved him from being slaughtered.
 He used to be in the New York ZOO until he was evicted for being "a nightmare".
 He loves eating fish and usually serves to transport Number One (and sometimes, the entire TNT group) across large areas (at one time, transporting Number One across the Atlantic Ocean).
 A running gag is his incredible strength and endurance for an ordinary pelican.

 Many of the TNT Group members have disappeared from most recent issues, and the group currently consists of Alan, Minuette, Number One and Clodoveo, under the name "Investigation agency T.N.T at low cost".